silitics/rugpi/README.md

 💡 **TL;DR**: Rugpi enables you to **build commercial-grade, customized variants of popular Linux distributions** for your devices.
 It boasts three core features designed to work seamlessly together: (1) A modern, flexible workflow to build customized system images, (2) **robust over-the-air system updates** with rollback support for the entire system, and (3) **managed state** that is preserved across reboots and updates.

 - Supports **Debian, Alpine Linux, and Raspberry Pi OS**.
-- Supports **all models of Raspberry Pi and generic EFI-compatible systems**.
+- Supports **all models of Raspberry Pi and any EFI-compatible system**.
+- Supports root filesystems built with third-party tools.

 Checkout the [documentation](https://oss.silitics.com/rugpi/) for details.